8.1 Digital Society and Computer Ethics

 Secretly collects user information.

-Unsolicited or unwanted emails, often used for phishing and spreading
+- Spam: Unsolicited or unwanted emails, often used for phishing and spreading malware.

 8.5 Protection from Cybercrime